-- Relieves accompanying symptoms of depression, anxiety and low self-confidence
+- alleviating parenting-related depression, anxiety and low self-confidence

-- Helps examine unhelpful thoughts, feelings and behaviour
+- helping you examine unhelpful thoughts, feelings and behaviours

 - I’m struggling to control my anger

-- The style of parenting I received from my own parents doesn’t work for me
+- the style of parenting I received from my own parents isn't working for me

-- My step-children do not like or accept me
+- I have step-children who do not like or accept me

-- My children are not doing well at school – am I a failed parent?
+- my children are not doing well at school and I feel like it's my fault

-- I am struggling with the conflicting demands of my job and being a parent
+- I can't balance the conflicting demands of my job and being a parent

-- There is no romance between myself and my partner since we became parents
+- there is no romance between myself and my partner since having kids

 - I’m a single parent and I’m struggling to cope